piepdx/pie-cookbook/drafts/working-draft-contextual.md

 So rather than selecting one program after which to pattern ourselves in a cookie-cutter fashion we chose to instead dissect each program and take only the elements which we felt best resonated with our audience — and that we had a chance of effectively emulating.

 That is, it did us no good to strive to set up the program up as the onramp to the Silicon Valley elite and a bevy of investors—because we didn’t have the access that would have enabled this.
 Instead, we took only the parts of each program we had the ingredients to effectively recreate.

+## So which is speed dating or matchmaking?
+Both.

+Unfortunately, there is no easy answer.
+It's a balance of both types of mentoring.

+Why?
+Well, in our experience, we've learned that each model has its pros and cons.
+That is why we have always opted to run a hybrid model.
+Most accelerators try to do the same.